gelicia/esp32-scale/app/README.md

 This will have the following functionality

 1. An endpoint that will receive weight and impedance data from a device.
-1. Allow setup of user profiles, including height, age, and last measured lean body mass (LBM) coefficient.
+1. Allow setup of user profiles, including height, age and sex (see note below).
-1. Logic that will view incoming data, guess which user from a profile it belongs to based on last measured LBM, assign it to that user's profile, and generate body metrics based on a combination of that weight and profile data
+1. Logic that will view incoming data, guess which user from a profile it belongs to based on last measured LBM, assign it to that user's profile, and generate body metrics based on a combination of that weight and profile data.
+It will update the user profile to have a last measured weight and LBM for use in future guesses.
 1. A tool that will allow someone to re-assign a measurement to another user in case the guess was wrong.
+Reassigning a measurement will update both users' profiles.
+1. Pretty charts showing body composition changes over time with no "ideal/goal" metrics.

+---

 1. Start an EC2 instance using amazon linux
 1. Install postgres with `sudo amazon-linux-extras install postgresql12`
 1. Install node with the following https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html
 1. Postgres schema creation script will be provided when finalized.
+See `server/scripts/schema.sql` for the WIP

 Users table - height is in CM.
 Weight is in whatever, it has a separate units column.